-NCAD will award a BFA or AOS Degree in Visual Communication, providing the following graduation requirements are met:
+NCAD will award a BFA or AOS Degree providing the following graduation requirements are met:

-- Successfully complete all courses within the scheduled program.
-A student is allowed to take a maximum of 94 attempted credit hours to graduate from the program. - Fulfill all financial obligations to the College within 15 days prior to the last day of courses. - Attend an exit interview in the financial aid department (if applicable.) - Take part in all career services activities. - Prior to graduation, maintain satisfactory progress, attendance, and pass all courses. - Successfully complete Portfolio Review and be approved by the Director of Education. - All books and materials have been returned.
+- Successfully complete all courses within the scheduled program. - Fulfill all financial obligations to the College within 15 days prior to the last day of courses. - Attend an exit interview in the financial aid department (if applicable.) - Take part in all career services activities. - Prior to graduation, maintain satisfactory progress, attendance, and pass all courses. - Successfully complete Portfolio Review and be approved by the Director of Education. - All books and materials have been returned.